angelromarco04/MyNotes/CS/OS/data/55_systemImp.md

 	- Whole block used for data.
 	- Faster if all table is loaded to MM.
 ### Indexed assignation
+- FDB contains a fixed number of block numbers.
+- Some of this blocks contain other block numbers (indirect access).
+- Problems:
+	- Limited file size. by the index.
+	- Access time depends on indirection level.

 ---
 ## Folder implementation